 In April 1968 The Who had been on tour for a month in the US promoting their new LP The Who Sell Out when they played two nights at Bill Graham’s recently-opened rock venue in New York.
 A couple of days before, Martin Luther King had been shot dead in Memphis and there was civil unrest and unease on the city streets.
 Add to that, the fact that Pete, Roger, John and Keith had been turfed out of three hotels due to the escapades of Keith Moon setting off cherry bombs in his hotel rooms, it’s little wonder that this concert ever made it on to tape.
 Kit Lambert, the band’s co-manager recorded this and the previous night’s concert but the recordings had remained officially unreleased for 50 years.
 Until now, that is.

-Remixed by The Who’s sound engineer Bob Pridden, who in the capacity of roadie, was present at those original shows, and remastered by Jon Astley, this release of the April 6th show sounds stunning and could easily become a rival to Live at Leeds as best live album of all time.
+Remixed by The Who’s sound engineer Bob Pridden, who in the capacity of roadie, was present at those original shows, and remastered by Jon Astley, The Who Live at the Fillmore East 1968 sounds stunning and could easily become a rival to Live at Leeds as best live album of all time.

 For the inner spread I looked at Linda McCartney’s archive of photographs of The Who which she had taken on 5 April 1968 at the Fillmore East.
 Back then, as Linda Eastman, she was one of the up-and-coming new breed of rock photographers.
 In her archive at MPL I found this fabulous image she had taken of the band outside the Fillmore East stage door on the afternoon of the first show – Pete, looking dog-tired or stoned – or probably both, John, as always, holding it all together, and wearing just a hint of psychedelia in that groovy top, Keith looking decidedly sheepish as he wasn’t exactly in the rest of the band’s best books, and best of all, Roger, with his wonderful bouffant hair-style all held in place with Dippity-Do hair gel, having a fit of giggles.